 - How fast does the page load?

 - How soon can users interact with the page?

 The ranking metrics can analyze the pages to provide the answers to such questions.
 As for now, the site owners need to break down and understand the update for its legitimate implementation.
 The diagram illustrated below is a bird’s-eye view of this update:

 Largest Contentful Paint (LCP)

-LCP estimates how long it takes to load the largest content such as a website’s feature image, text, or video in a desktop or mobile viewport.
-This kind of largest image content can be optimized and delivered superfast to the end-user with the help of ImageEngine.
+LCP estimates how long it takes to load the most significant content in desktop or mobile viewports, such as a website’s feature image, text, or video.
+This kind of image content can be optimized and delivered super fast to the end-user with the help of ImageEngine.

 Cumulative Layout Shift (CLS)